zoryktom/zoryktom/README.md

 - Data science tools and techniques.

 ### 📫 How to reach me
-- Email)
+- Email: zmk36@pitt.edu

 ### 😄 Pronouns
 - He/Him

 ### ⚡ Fun fact
-I am an incoming master's student in Data Science at The University of Pittsburgh, and I'm eager to find an entry-level junior role in my field.
+I am an incoming master's student in the Data Science program at the University of Pittsburgh.
+I'm a quick learner and eager to find an entry-level junior role in my field.
 Please check out my projects that showcase my skills in Python.

+Feel free to reach out if you'd like to collaborate or have any questions!

 ---